 Are Prepared Foods the New Meal Kit?

 Grocery stores have the potential to differentiate themselves with their prepared meal offerings.
-While the freezer aisle and refrigerated sections are obvious areas where retailers can display ready-made products (or those that require minimal preparation at home), the hot bar and deli are where many shoppers are flocking.
+The frozen meal aisle and refrigerated sections have long been areas where retailers display ready-made products (or those that require minimal preparation at home).
+Moving forward, a trip to a reimagined hot bar or deli could help a grocery store become a popular destination rather than a routine chore.

-As the future of the meal kit market remains uncertain, smaller grocers in particular are poised to stand out with their take-home meals.
-While they may not be able to compete on price and selection with major chain stores, they’re able to find their niche by branching out from mainstream recipes and providing tailored customer service.
+Smaller grocers in particular are poised to stand out with their take-home meals.
+While they might not compete on price and selection with major chain stores, they can find their niche by branching out from mainstream recipes and providing tailored customer service.

-One reason behind these unhealthy inclusions is that fresh, natural ingredients often have shorter shelf-lives, making them less viable to use in ready-made recipes.
+One reason behind these unhealthy inclusions is that fresh ingredients often have a shorter shelf-life, making them less viable to use in ready-made recipes.
 In addition, many foods formulated with fresh ingredients do not go through the freeze-thaw process well, which can drastically change the texture and mouthfeel of the product.

 How to Use Functional Whey Protein to Create Healthy, Convenient Ready-Made Foods

-Grande Bravo can match the flavor and texture of your recipes while giving your soups, sauces and fillings the ability to survive multiple freeze-thaw cycles, which helps to ensure that your food will taste just as great as your original formulation.
-These capabilities are ideal for soups, sauces, dips, dressings, and even frozen desserts, where the consumer may want to save the leftovers for later.
+Grande Bravo and Grande Gusto can match and often improve the flavor and texture of recipes while giving your soups, sauces, dips, dressings and fillings the ability to survive multiple freeze-thaw cycles due to its proprietary functionality.
+Your food will taste just as great as your original formulation.
+These capabilities are ideal in situations where the customer may want to save leftovers for later.